 22.00 hrs End of official programme

-An invitation has been sent out by e-mail to all executive members of the IFFI network.
+An invitation was sent out by e-mail to all executive members of the IFFI network.

 For more information, registration and eventual accommodation, please contact Margriet Dekker by sending an e-mail to: firstname.lastname@example.org